gottacatchenall/ms_sampling_effort/manuscript.md

 sensing [@Stephenson2020TecAdv] and adoption of open data practices [@Kenall2014OpeFut] have substantially amount of data available to ecologists.
 Still widespread data about species _interactions_ remains elusive.
-Often observing an interaction between two species often requires human sampling, because although remote methods can detect co-occurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
+Often observing an interaction between two species requires human sampling, because although remote methods can detect co-occurrence, this itself is not necessarily indicative of interaction [@Blanchet2020CooNot].
 This constraint induces biases on species interaction data subject to the spatial and temporal